-Light & Medium Oil (MMstb) Conventional Natural Gas (Bscf
+Light & Me edium Oil (MMstb) Conventional Natural Gas (Bscf)

 Nigeria (OML 127 and OML 130) Gross Net Gross Net

-Low Estimate (1C) 5.1 6.5 16.2 16.2
+Low Estimate (1C) 6.3 8.9 19.4 19.4

-Best Estimate (2C) 8.5 9.8 29.7 29.7
+Best Estimate (2C) 11.5 14.6 23.4 23.4

-High Estimate (3C) 11.1 12.3 38.9 38.9
+High Estimate (3C) 16.5 19.6 20.1 20.1

-Risked Best Estimate 3.1 3.4 24.1 24.1
+Risked Best Estimate 5.9 7.0 19.8 19.8

-1. Gross Company volumes are the total project sales volumes multiplied by AOC's working interest.

-2. Net oil volumes are Company's net entitlement.

-3. Gross and net sales gas volumes are based on Company's working interest.

-4. The "Risked Best Estimate" contingent resources account for the Chance of Development, which is defined as the probability of a project being commercially viable.
+- 1. Gross Company volumes are the total project sales volumes multiplied by AOC's working interest. - 2.
+Net oil volumes are Company's net entitlement. - 3.
+Gross and net sales gas volumes are based on Company's working interest. - 4.
+The "Risked Best Estimate" contingent resources account for the Chance of Development, which is defined as the probability of a project being commercially viable.

 The following table discloses, in aggregate, the net present value of the future net revenue attributable to the Contingent Resource categories in the preceding table that are in the Development Pending project maturity sub-class.
-At year-end 2020, the single project in this sub-class relates to the blowdown of gas in the Akpo field's D reservoir.
+At year-end 2021, the single project in this sub-class relates to the blowdown of gas in the Akpo field's D reservoir and the use of this gas for miscible gas injection into the A and EF reservoirs.
 These NPVs are estimated using forecast prices and costs, before deducting future income tax expenses, and calculated without discount and using discount rates of 0 percent, 5 percent, 10 percent, 15 percent and 20 percent.